-Chris is a Broadcast Meteorologist delivering weather with a side of humour and humility weekday mornings on The Weather Network
+Chris is a Broadcast Meteorologist delivering weather with a side of humour and humility on weekday mornings on The Weather Network

 You can follow Chris on Twitter here